apigee-labs/rapier/README.md

 Rapier is for specifying new APIs.
 You will not be able to describe existing APIs with Rapier unless that API used the same conventions that Rapier does and was absolutely consistent in applying them.

-Today, Rapier provides a language for API specifications and a tool for generating Swagger documents from them.
-Rapier documents are complete API spceicifications.
-You can give them directly to API developers to implement servers and to app developers to implement clients without additional documentation other than the Rapier spec and the HTTP specs themselves.
+Rapier documents are complete API spceicifications — you can give them directly to API developers to implement servers and to app developers to implement clients without additional documentation other than the Rapier spec and the HTTP specs themselves.
 Since the Rapier specification language is not yet widely known and understood, we provide a tool that will generate a Swagger document from a Rapier specification.
 The Swagger document spells out the conventions used by Rapier for this API in a way that is familiar to many.